Gwali-1/Yasagashi/README.md

 ## Problems faced and Challenges

-Dring developemnt i came, accross a a bug when i tried to use service account credentials by passing it in config.json dictionary object as indicated by the pyrebase documentaion.According to the docs  my server gets authenticated as admin and all security rules are ignored when request comes from the server but the `put` method  that uplaods files to my storage bucket kept throwing an error coming from the pyrebase package source code.
-I was able to trace the error and was able to resolve it after researching it.I have made a pull request to the repository and im not sure when or whether it will be merged so for the purpose of this project and to prevent situations where others are not able to run the application  is did authenticate as an admin  which was my desired approach .
-This would have made it easier and safe fro me knowing i had security rules that prevented request from ny other source excpet my server .I therefore  have to pass token when perfoming actions.
-To indicate that request are authenticated. tokens expire after an hour so in other to make sure , i always reefresh tokens before making the request.
+During developement i came, accross a a bug when i tried to use service account credentials by passing it in `config.json` dictionary object as indicated by the pyrebase documentaion.According to the docs  my server gets authenticated as admin and all security rules are ignored when request comes from the server but the `put` method that uplaods files to my storage bucket kept throwing an error coming from the pyrebase package source code.
+I was able to trace the error and was able to resolve it after researching it.I have made a pull request to the repository and im not sure when or whether it will be merged so for the purpose of this project and to prevent situations where others are not able to run the application , i did not authenticate server as an admin  which was my desired approach.
+This would have made it easier and safe for me knowing i had security rules that prevented request from any other source excpet my server .I therefore  have to pass token when perfoming actions.
+To indicate that request are authenticated.
+Token expire after an hour so in other to make sure , i always refresh tokens before making the request.

 Also i realized the server will not start when there was no interent connection when service account credentials was provided.
-Im guessing from the error messages this was because as part of the initialization process , pyrebase was making some network calls to firebase , perharps to verify details and this needed internet connection.
-This was part of it but not the main reason i removed service account verification from the project.
+My guess from the error messages is as part of the initialization process , pyrebase was making some network calls to firebase , perharps to verify details and this needed internet connection.This is only a problem if the app is run locally without network connection.

+## For staff
+The prject require a firebase app to be provisioned in firebase cloud to work.
+This will require setting up a firebase project and setting up storage and authentication but in other to make running of the project easy and prevent the need to create a firebase project all over agin i shall leave the conf.json file out of the gitignore file.
+This will allow the pyreabase package to succesfully initialize using the firebase app i created and also prevent certain error.
+There shall also be the `.env` file which contains some environmental variables like django secrete key , allowed host etc that are refrenced in the settings file.